 3. Rānui Farm Park

 Rānui Farm Park, about 20 minutes south of Waipukurau, is a mountain bike enthusiast’s dream, with over 30km of trails ranging from beginner to advanced level.
 The park is located on a working farm, so the tracks are open on weekends only.
-On the first Sunday of each month, check out the ‘Sunday Fun Day,’ where you can not only ride the mountain bike trails, but have a go at archery, paintball, the 70 metre water slide or the giant flying fox, while the kids can ride a pony or make furry friends at the petting zoo.
+On the first Sunday of each month, check out the ‘Sunday Fun Day,’ where you can not only ride the mountain bike trails, but have a go at archery, paintball, the 70 metre water slide or the giant flying fox.

 4. CHB Settlers Museum